Desert Game Birds

 We know every bird and every egg on our property.
 No intermediaries.
 When you buy from us, you know exactly where your food came from and how it was raised.

-Ostrich eggs and quail eggs are packed with extraordinary care.
+Quail eggs are packed with extraordinary care.
 We've shipped thousands of eggs with an exceptional safety record.
 Fragile cargo is our specialty.

 Have questions about incubation, AGS-safe diets, hunting stocking, or setting up your own flock?
 We've been asked them all.
 We're here to help — not just sell.